avinashrao31/FileDirectoryApp/README.md

 exit - quit out of the program loop |

 Notes
-Files created with touch are real files in the directory of the program, which are stored on the disk write appends text and automatically adds a newline The entire folder structure beyond the root is simulated in memory
+Files created with touch are real files in the directory of the program, which are stored on the disk. write appends text and automatically adds a newline.
+The entire folder structure beyond the root is simulated in memory.